Study and Go Abroad Fair - NOW Magazine

 - More

-The free Study and Go Abroad Virtual Fair offers students a unique opportunity to meet with universities, colleges and professional schools from around the world to help them start planning their next step in education.
+Virtual Fair offers students a unique opportunity to meet with universities, colleges and professional schools from around the world to help them start planning their next step in education.
 Work abroad and volunteer specialists will also be exhibiting.
 Learn about admission requirements, exciting programs and scholarships.
-Chat (text or video) with representatives, browse booths, download brochures, watch videos and join webinars – all for free.
-Check the website for more information, including the exhibitor list and webinar schedule: https://www.studyandgoabroad.com/virtual-education-fair/
+Chat (text or video) with representatives, browse booths, download brochures, watch videos and join webinars.
+Check the website for more information, including the exhibitor list and webinar schedule.
+Sep 23 from 3-9 pm.
+Free. https://www.studyandgoabroad.com/virtual-education-fair/

 Event Price - Free